Dax Harwood: The Revival (2014–2020)

 On his return from injury, Dawson formed a team with Dash Wilder, with the two performing extensively at live events under the name The Mechanics.
 The duo made their debut on July 31, 2014 episode of NXT, losing to the team of Bull Dempsey and Mojo Rawley.
 The duo made only one further televised appearance in 2014, losing to Enzo Amore and Colin Cassady on October 23 episode of NXT, but continued to wrestle extensively at house shows.
 On the June 10, 2015 episode of NXT, Dawson faced Samoa Joe in a losing effort during the show's main event.

 Dawson and Wilder's team resurfaced and picked up their first televised win on the July 29, 2015 episode of NXT, defeating Amore and Cassady.
 The duo were involved in an 8-man tag-team match that was taped prior to NXT TakeOver: Brooklyn.
 At NXT TakeOver: Respect, Dawson and Wilder were defeated in the semi-finals of the Dusty Rhodes Tag Team Classic by eventual winners Finn Bálor and Samoa Joe.
-On the October 21 episode of NXT, The Mechanics' ring name was changed to Dash and Dawson.
+On the October 21 episode of NXT, The Mechanics' team name was changed to Dash and Dawson.
 On the November 11 episode of NXT, Dawson and Wilder defeated the Vaudevillains to win the NXT Tag Team Championship.
 They subsequently defended the titles against Enzo Amore and Colin Cassady at NXT TakeOver: London.
 Beginning in February 2016, the duo began performing under the team name The Revival.
 Dawson made his WWE main roster debut alongside Wilder at Roadblock, once again defending their NXT Tag Team Championships against Amore and Cassady.
 On April 1 at NXT TakeOver: Dallas, The Revival lost the NXT Tag Team Championship to American Alpha (Chad Gable and Jason Jordan) but the two won back the titles from American Alpha two months later at NXT TakeOver: The End.
 At NXT TakeOver: Brooklyn II, The Revival retained the titles against Johnny Gargano and Tommaso Ciampa.
 On November 19, 2016 at NXT TakeOver: Toronto The Revival lost the tag team titles in a two out of three falls match to #DIY (Tommaso Ciampa and Johnny Gargano).
 They failed in their attempt at winning back the titles at NXT TakeOver: Orlando on April 1, 2017; in a triple threat tag team elimination match.

 On the Raw after WrestleMania 33 April 3 episode of Raw, The Revival answered an open challenge issued by The New Day.
 The Revival defeated The New Day, and afterwards attacked Kofi Kingston, who was not participating in the match.
 The team was on hiatus due to Wilder's injury.
 Wilder returned seven weeks later on the May 22, 2017 episode of Raw, walking backstage during the sneak attack on Enzo Amore, Big Cass would later accuse both Wilder and Dawson as the attackers, but they denied this.
 Two weeks later, on the Raw after Extreme Rules, The Revival also denied their involvement during the sneak attack on Cass, bringing out another suspect in Big Show.